Y0Coss/docs-fork/pages/web_cloud/web_hosting/faq-web_hosting/guide.en-gb.md

 ///

-/// details | When you cancel an email solution, how do I keep the email solution linked to my web hosting plan?
+/// details | When I cancel a web hosting plan, how do I keep the email solution attached to my web hosting plan?

-When you cancel or delete your web hosting plan, the email solution attached to it is also canceled.
+When you cancel or delete your web hosting plan, the email solution attached to it is also cancelled.
 To keep your email addresses, you will need to detach the **email solution before** canceling the web hosting plan concerned.

 Follow these steps: